umer0586/SensorServer/README.md

  This app sends sensor data from Android device to Websocket clients in realtime.
 A websocket client could be a web browser or any application running on a PC or a mobile device which uses **Websocket Client API**.
-This might be usefull in a scenario where you wish to test how your system reacts to android motion sensors.